Parenting law in Australia: "Best interests" test

 Best interests or best interests of the child is a child rights principle, which derives from Article 3 of the UN Convention on the Rights of the Child, which says that “in all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies, the best interests of the child shall be a primary consideration”.
 Assessing the best interests of a child means to evaluate and balance “all the elements necessary to make a decision in a specific situation for a specific individual child or group of children”.

 The best interests of the child in question must be the "paramount consideration" when a court makes a parenting order under the Family Law Act.
 To determine the best interests of a child the court must take into account the two primary considerations (the benefit to the child of having a meaningful relationship with both parents and the need to protect the child from physical or psychological harm) and a number of additional considerations (such as the views of the child and the capacity of the child's parents to provide for their needs).

 Parental responsibility

 Parental responsibility means all of the duties, powers, responsibilities and authority that parents have in relation to children.
 Each parent automatically has parental responsibility for their children, unless amended by court order.

-Joint parental responsibility
+Parental responsibility where no orders are in place

 If there are no orders in place, each parent can, in theory, independently make decisions about the care of the child.
 In practice, parents are usually required to make major decisions for a child jointly.
 For example: